devopskube/docker-redmine/README.md

 - **INCOMING_EMAIL_PRIORITY**: Name of the target priority.
 - **INCOMING_EMAIL_PRIVATE**: Create new issues as private.
 - **INCOMING_EMAIL_ALLOW_OVERRIDE**: Allow email content to override attributes specified by previous options.
 Value is a comma separated list of attributes.
 See [redmine documentation](http://www.redmine.org/projects/redmine/wiki/RedmineReceivingEmails#Fetching-emails-from-an-IMAP-server) for acceptable values.
+- **REDMINE_SCM_DIR**: The folder, in which the Git repositories are stored (Using the [SCM Creator Plugin](http://projects.andriylesyuk.com/projects/scm-creator/wiki/Configuration)).
+Defaults to '/home/redmine/data/git'.
+- **SCM_AUTO_CREATE**: Specifies if repositories are created automatically during project creation.
+Defaults to 'force'.
+See [SCM Creator Plugin](http://projects.andriylesyuk.com/projects/scm-creator/wiki/Configuration) for details.
+- **SCM_FORCE_REPO**: Specifies if the Repository module should be enabled on project creation.
+Defaults to 'true'.
+See [SCM Creator Plugin](http://projects.andriylesyuk.com/projects/scm-creator/wiki/Configuration) for details.
+- **SCM_DENY_DELETE**: If the deny_delete option is set to true deleting repositories created automatically by redmine is not allowed anymore.
+Defaults to 'true'.
+See [SCM Creator Plugin](http://projects.andriylesyuk.com/projects/scm-creator/wiki/Configuration) for details.
+- **MAIL_SENDER**: Initial Configuration of the Sender of the Emails.
+Defaults to 'redmine@example.net'.

 # Plugins